guettli/deadends-of-it/README.md

 C# vs Ruby vs Python: http://sotagtrends.com/?tags=[c%23,python,ruby]

 Shell Scripts: https://trends.google.de/trends/explore?date=all&q=shell%20scripts (I use the shell interactively daily.
 But I stopped writing shell scripts several years ago.
-Either the script is important (then I would do it with Python and store it in git) xor it is unimportant.
+Either the script is important (then I would do it with a better language and store it in git) xor it is unimportant.

 # One Spec, several Implementations